-At Typhoon Lagoon water park, Cast Members will bring those who are lost to Safe Harbor, which is a little sandy spot with beach toys right outside the main shop called Singapore Sals.
+At Typhoon Lagoon, Cast Members will bring those who are lost to Safe Harbor, which is a little sandy spot with beach toys right outside the main shop called Singapore Sals.
 There’s a supervising cast member there.

-Lost Children at Blizzard Beach: As you face the Lottawatta Lodge, look to your right.
+At Blizzard Beach, as you face the Lottawatta Lodge, look to your right.
 There’s an umbrella over a picnic table marked with an “i” (for “information”) sign.
 Usually there’s a supervising cast member masquerading as a D.J. right there.
-So there are often a whole lot of children dancing, or playing with hula hoops, or some such thing.
+So there are often a whole lot of children dancing, or playing with hula-hoops, or some such thing.
 These are certainly not all lost children, but the cast member/D.J. is there to make sure that whoever is lost stays there and is kept pleasantly entertained.
 Anyone else is welcome to join in.

 “Last year, due to miscommunication, we lost track of our 3 year old guest at MK.
 Disney Castmembers jumped into action fast!
 We had Security and a Guest liaison in my face in very short order.
 I was reassured “We got this”!
 She was missing for more than 20 minutes and actually managed to travel some distance.
 We got reports she was with a castmember and she was in fact found near Small World occupied by a Castmember who was sitting with her playing a game.
 Disney said the Castmember did precisely what they were trained to do.
 To be honest I was impressed with their response and concern!… They were impressive and reassuring… As the Security Officer (David) said.
 “Not our first Rodeo”!” —David Chinery